italia/spid-cie-oidc-docs/docs/en/come_contribuire.rst

 How to contribute
 -----------------

-For contributing, click the GitHib icon on the upper right corner by the label "Source", and access the public repository.
+For contributing, click the GitHub icon on the upper right corner by the label "Source", and access the public repository.

 If you find some mistake or wish to solve a doubt or simply notify something for improving this documentation, open a new Issue.